 Nose-bears are diurnal in contrast to other small-bears and extremely adaptable and sociable.
 They spend most of the day looking for food and maintain their fur.
-On the search for food, they browse the ground with its long and very movable nose.
+While searching for food, they browse the ground with their long and movable nose.
 They hold their tails high up, whereby the ring drawing works as a signal far away visible.
 When climbing and jumping, the long tail serves for balancing.
 At nightfall they climb trees and spend the night involuted on a branch.

 In captivity, the bears can become quite tame.